eProsima/Discovery-Server/README.md

 One of the design goals of the current implementation was to keep both the discovery messages structure and standard RTPS writer and reader behavior unchanged.
 In order to do so, clients must be aware of their server's `GuidPrefix`.
- `GuidPrefix` is the RTPS standard participant unique identifier (basically 12 octecs), which allows clients to assess whether they are receiving messages from the right server, as each standard RTPS message contains this piece of information.
+ `GuidPrefix` is the RTPS standard participant unique identifier (basically 12 octets), which allows clients to assess whether they are receiving messages from the right server, as each standard RTPS message contains this piece of information.
 Note that the server's IP address may not be a reliable server's identifier because several can be specified and multicast addresses are acceptable.
-In future implementations any other more convenient and non-standard identifier may substitute the `GuidPrefix` at the expense of adding non-standard members to the RTPS discovery messages structure.
+In future implementations, any other more convenient and non-standard identifier may substitute the `GuidPrefix` at the expense of adding non-standard members to the RTPS discovery messages structure.

 Several Fast-RTPS configuration structures have been updated in order to deal with the new client-server discovery